Multiple Choice Bible Quiz about Moses the Lawgiver

 c.
 Seth.

-Because Moses had a speech impediment, Aaron was the spokesperson to Pharaoh.
+Because Moses had a speech impediment, Aaron was the spokesperson for Moses when he went to Pharaoh to ask, "Let my people go."

 a.
 Mary of Bethany.